This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Can you use a different sweetener?

-Yes, you can, but it has to be powdered.
+Yes, you can use other sugar substitutes, but it has to be powdered.
 If you use a granulated sweetener, you’ll have a sweet Italian dressing that’s gritty.
 Not good.

 I highly recommend using powdered monk fruit sweetener with allulose and powdered allulose for making keto Italian dressing, because they dissolve better than other sweeteners and taste great.
 Most keto sweeteners (including many brands of monk fruit) contain erythritol, which tastes good but does not dissolve very well, and sometimes can crystallize when you store it.

-If you use something other than what I recommend, I can’t guarantee results, but you can use the conversion calculator in my keto sweeteners guide to determine the amount.
+If you use something other than what I recommend, I can’t guarantee results, but you can use my sweetener conversion calculator to determine the amount.
 And as always, adjust to taste.

 Can you omit the sweetener?